qsus/gomoku-platform/README.md

 # Gomoku platform
 > [!WARNING]
-This project is work in progress.
-You should probably not even try to run it.
+This project is not finished.

 ## Prerequisites
-- Postgres; table and user name must match those in backend/.env; tables must be generated using `npx prisma db push`
+- PostgreSQL with table and user matching backend/.env.
+Tables must be generated using `npx prisma db push`.
 - npm

-## Running
+## Running (development)
 ### Frontend (SvelteKit)
 In folder `frontend`, run:
 ```bash